 Give grains to a friend!
 Once your grains start multiplying, give a tablespoon or two to a friend as a gift.
 They will never have to buy kefir again!

 Chances are, they are not dead.
-When I first got my kefir grains which I ordered online, it took me about 12 feed and re-feeds until they starting making potent kefir.
-Looking back I think that was probably too many, but I wanted to be sure it smelled right to me.
+When I first got my kefir grains which I ordered online, it took me about 12 feed and re-feeds until they started making potent kefir.
+Looking back, I think that was probably too many, but I wanted to be sure it smelled right to me.

 What to do with Growing Kefir Grains